 Phone for free 0800 688 5463

 Community Connect Bay of Plenty has lists community groups for Tauranga, and the wider region.

-Community House in Rotorua accommodates many of the district's voluntary organisations and community services.
+Rotorua has many voluntary organisations and community services.
 Go to the council site for more details.

 Resident and Ratepayer Organisations